leahgarrett/go-intro-half-day-workshop-for-developers/05_json.md

 Add these values to the `Println` in the `for` loop.

-Add an `if` to the `for` loop to only display users with names longer then 5.
+Add an `if` to the `for` loop to only display users with names more then 5 letters.

 Update your mock data  by copying the 1000 record data file [./data/mock_data.json](/live/data/MOCK_DATA.json)